Rescuing a 1987 17′ Aquasport: Part 3

 My son believes the previous owner had used a “pourable” transom patch to solve a structural issue.
 Unfortunately the patch was not properly applied.
 There were voids in the material.
 Not good.
 And as I mentioned earlier, the exterior of the patch was heavily bulged.

 At that point, using a carbide blade, my son cut the transom out.
 As you may be able to see, my son left on about two inches on either side of the opening to provide attachment points for a new transom.
 How that will be built is under discussion.
 But the rescue is moving forward.
-Onward.
+Onward to Part 4.